GeorgeKiritsis/Custom-Shell-Commands/README.md

 # Custom Shell Commands

- I've created 2 "custom" commands [rename and delete] for Unix-like Systems while learning how to programm basic shell scripts
+ I've created 2 "custom" commands [rename and delete] for Unix-like Systems while learning how to programm basic shell scripts in order to make them cleaner and more approachable to the average user

 \*I personally tested them on macOS*